awsdocs/amazon-aurora-user-guide/doc_source/aurora-pitr.md

 You can restore to any point in time within your backup retention period\.
 To see the earliest restorable time for a DB cluster, use the AWS CLI [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) command and look at the value returned in the `EarliestRestorableTime` field for the DB cluster\.

+The backup retention period of the restored DB cluster is the same as that of the source DB cluster\.

 **Note**
 Information in this topic applies to Amazon Aurora\.
 For information on restoring an Amazon RDS DB instance, see [Restoring a DB instance to a specified time](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIT.html)\.
 For more information about backing up and restoring an Aurora DB cluster, see [Overview of backing up and restoring an Aurora DB cluster](Aurora.Managing.Backups.md)\.